d-matrix-ai/dmx-compressor/README.md

 ## Overview

-In essence this is an extension of the [PyTorch](https://pytorch.org/) framework that implements Corsair-specific features, including
+In essence this is an extension of the [PyTorch](https://pytorch.org/) framework that implements Dmx-specific features, including
 - ***custom low-precision integer formats and arithmetic*** (for both activations and parameters),
 - ***fine-grain structured weight sparsity*** (for linear and convolutional weights), and
 - ***custom integer operation logics*** (for element-wise activation functions and normalizations).

 It is so designed as
-- to provide a functionally complete set of Corsair-specific features to augment native PyTorch ones in order to make them Corsair-aware, and
+- to provide a functionally complete set of Dmx-specific features to augment native PyTorch ones in order to make them Dmx-aware, and
-- to retain all framework functionalities in order to support Corsair-aware network compression and optimization.
+- to retain all framework functionalities in order to support Dmx-aware network compression and optimization.

-Workloads compressed and optimized here are ***ML references***, to be converted into DMIR for downstream SW stack or functional simulator to consume.
+Workloads compressed and optimized here are to be converted into DMIR for downstream SW stack or functional simulator to consume.

 ### What is this project for?

-- As a tool for algorithm research on Corsair-aware network compression and optimization
+- As a tool for algorithm research on Dmx-aware network compression and optimization
-- As a tool for generation of ML references of customer workloads in production
+- As a tool for generation of ML workloads in production
-- As an entry point for customer to optimize custom workloads for Corsair deployment
+- As an entry point for customer to optimize custom workloads for d-Matrix hardware deployment

 ### What is this project ***not*** for?